What is DACA? Here's what you need to know

 Wait, why are they called 'Dreamers'?

 DREAM would have offered those who came to the U.S. illegally as children the opportunity to potentially gain permanent legal residency.
-The DREAM Act was first introduced to the Senate in August 2001 by Orin Hatch, R-Utah, and Dick Durbin, D-Ill., and has been resurfaced several times only to continually fail to pass through congress.
+The act was first introduced in August 2001 by Sen. Orin Hatch, R-Utah, and Dick Durbin, D-Ill.
+It has resurfaced several times, always failing to get through Congress.

 What did Trump decide to do?

-The Trump administration announced Tuesday it will end DACA.
-"I'm here today to announce that the program known as DACA that was effectuated under the Obama administration is being rescinded," Sessions announced at a press event, calling the program unconstitutional and criticizing it as "unilateral executive amnesty."
+The Trump administration, after days of speculation, announced Tuesday it will end DACA.
+"I'm here today to announce that the program known as DACA that was effectuated under the Obama administration is being rescinded," Sessions announced, calling the program unconstitutional and criticizing it as "unilateral executive amnesty."

 What happens next?